 Just a Minute Before Buying: Choosing Length and Composition

 There are a few other things you need to understand about fishing rods before you purchase one.
-First, is the length.
+The first is the length.
 The longer the rod, the further it will cast and vice versa.
 If you’re fishing tighter water, a short rod is a smart choice.
 Longer rods are great if you’re out to cover water.
 A solid length that is the most versatile is right around 7 feet.
 It is versatile enough for almost all situations.

 Next, it’s important to know the different rod materials.
 There are three main types of bass rod construction: graphite (carbon fiber), fiberglass and composite.